Zaczero/xsecurelock/README.md

     *   Receiving input out-of-band (`/dev/input`), including other input devices than keyboard and mouse, such as gamepads or joysticks.

-Most these issues are inherent with X11 and can only really be fixed by migrating to an alternative such as Wayland; some of the issues (in particular the gamepad input issue) will probably persist even with Wayland.
+Most of these issues are inherent with X11 and can only really be fixed by migrating to an alternative such as Wayland; some of the issues (in particular the gamepad input issue) will probably persist even with Wayland.